 12. Use Descriptive Naming Conventions

-- Use a noun for type name and class name.
+- Use a noun for the type name and class name.

 - Ensure to include a verb for a method or function name.